 Eye Doctor conducting an ophthalmoscopy test

-If the optic nerve’s shape and/or color doesn’t look normal, or the pressure within the eye is higher than the normal range, your doctor may perform more exams to double-check the abnormal glaucoma test results and be certain of the diagnosis.
+If the optic nerve’s shape and/or color don’t look normal, or the pressure within the eye is higher than the normal range, your doctor may perform more exams to double-check the abnormal glaucoma test results and be certain of the diagnosis.

 Gonioscopy